Keyboard shortcuts

 When your session ends:

-1. Click Player Display button again, or
+1. Click the Display On button again, or

 2. Close the player display window directly